Trinidad and Tobago at the Olympics

 Trinidad and Tobago first participated in the Summer Olympic Games in 1948, before they attained their independence from Great Britain.
 Despite being a small nation in the Caribbean, Trinidad and Tobago has been able to place themselves firmly in international sports.
 In 1946, Sir Lennox O’Reilly organized the nation’s first Olympic committee.
-Trinidad and Tobago have participated in sixteen Summer Olympiads and four Winter Olympics (as well as five Summer Paralympics).
+Trinidad and Tobago have participated in 19 Summer games and 5 Winter Olympic Games (as well as 5 Summer Paralympics).